 If you imagine your organization as a sea-faring vessel, infosec’s goal is to ensure the boat can survive krakens or canon-wielding pirates and successfully complete its journey.
 If you ignore the existence of sea terrors, you may not make it to your destination unless Poseidon grants you merciful passage.
 If you prioritize defense above your vessel’s mission, you will find yourself aboard a battleship that is entirely inadequate for transporting revenue-generating cargo. — On YOLOsec and FOMOsec, Kelly Shortridge

 Startups are all about focusing on the right thing at the right time.
 Juggling everything through the fog of product development, managing your runway, and growing a team are tough on their own.
-Unless it’s a primary piece of your product offering1, security is rarely prioritized in the early days of a startup.
+Unless it’s a primary piece of your product offering1, CTOs rarely prioritize security in the early days of a startup.
 Contemporary startups have the benefit of the accumulation of best practices becoming more commonplace and accessible: appsec best practices get caught in code reviews, infrastructure providers bias toward secure defaults, engineers are accustomed to using things like password managers and MFA apps.
 However, beyond that, founders in search of product-market-fit do not have the cycles to focus on infosec.
 It’s a type of technical debt that is accrued while focus is elsewhere.

 There is no positive benefit when it comes to security — the best outcome you can expect and actually aim to get is a reduction of negative impact.
 Your product or customer experience is not directly improved by an increased security posture.
 However, the amount of downside is unknown and potentially large.
 This is what will start keeping the founders up at night.
 Peace of mind.
 It all changes when there’s now something at stake.
 Reputation.
 Customer trust.
 Reliability.
 Anything that’ll erode that hard earned product market fit.
 Any bad press that’ll reduce the slope of your week over week growth.